 - Boil the whole chayote with enough water to cover them.

-- Cook the chayote squash for about 25 30 minutes.
+- Cook the chayote squash for about 25 to 30 minutes.
 They should still be firm but cooked through.

 - Allow the chayote squash to cool for about 10-15 minutes.
 Using gloves, peel and slice the cooled chayote into 1/4-inch slices.